SahilAggarwal2004/react-text-to-speech/README.md

 #### Advanced Usage
 This is the use case where `react-text-to-speech` outshines the other text-to-speech libraries.

 Let's assume that you fetch news from any News API and the API returns 3 news in response as shown below.
-Now if the user clicks on `startBtn` of #1 news (assuming # as id) and then after some time, clicks on `startBtn` on #2 news before the speech instance of #1 news ends, then `react-text-to-speech` will not just stop the #1 news speech instance and start the #2 news speech instance, but will also convert the `stopBtn` of #1 news to `startBtn`, thus avoiding any error.
+Now if the user clicks on `startBtn` of #1 news (assuming # as id) and then clicks on `startBtn` on #2 news before the speech instance of #1 news ends, then `react-text-to-speech` will not just stop the #1 news speech instance and start the #2 news speech instance, but will also convert the `pauseBtn` of #1 news to `startBtn`, thus avoiding any confusion.
 ```jsx
 import React from 'react'
 import Speech from 'react-text-to-speech'